Miles Robbins: Early life

-Acting career
+Career

 In The X-Files, Robbins played William, the teenage son of Dana Scully and Fox Mulder.

 Robbins had small roles in My Friend Dahmer, and Mozart in the Jungle, and as Dee Dee Ramone in The Get Down.

 In the Kay Cannon directed Blockers, Robbins played Connor, also known as 'The Chef', the prom date of Geraldine Viswanathan who played the daughter of John Cena.

 Robbins appeared in Halloween (2018), a sequel to the 1978 film of the same name.
 He also had roles in a film adaptation of Taipei by Tao Lin, and the Chris Morris production The Day Shall Come, filmed in the Dominican Republic with Anna Kendrick.